 If you’re boarding a tram with a suitcase or luggage, do so from the rear so you have enough space for your luggage in the big compartment.

 Taxis are expensive in Prague- book Ubers instead.
 Uber is reasonably priced, quick and reliable, in my experience at least.

 Where to Stay in Prague

 You should know that Prague offers different types of accommodation types for every budget.
-Whether it’s hostels, apartments or luxury hotels, you’ll definitely find something in Prague.
-But it it a wildly popular summer destination, so you should book accommodation in advance- I’d say at least a month or more if you want choices.
+Whether it’s hostels in Prague, apartments or luxury hotels that you’re looking for, you’ll definitely find something.
+But it is a wildly popular summer destination, so you should book accommodation in advance- I’d say at least a month or more if you want choices.

 Budget Stays in the Old Town

 The two times I stayed in Prague, I stayed on the other side of the Charles Bridge, in the much quieter Malá Strana or Lesser Town, that is the oldest part of the city, especially just under Prague Castle.
 This area is a quick, lovely walk to Charles Bridge and Old Town, but because much of the action is concentrated on the other side, it tends to be much more peaceful.
 Not to mention, it is insanely beautiful here and there are plenty of lovely restaurants serving traditional food.